bhohnco/git-collaboration-practice/README.md

 This is a read me for our GitHub exercise
+This is Owen's addition.